 - The owner of the premises needs to regularly inspect the property to keep it safe and warn others of any dangers.
 If the owner is proved to be negligent, you may be able to recover damages for medical bills, loss of income, pain and suffering, etc.

 What is the Statute of Limitations?

-Statutes of limitations (or time limits to file a case) are different depending on the type lawsuit.
-For instance wrongful death actions, medical malpractice and suits filed against government agencies have shorter periods of time than other personal injury actions.
+- Statutes of limitations (or time limits to file a case) are different depending on the type of lawsuit.
+For instance, wrongful death actions, medical malpractice, and suits filed against government agencies have shorter periods of time than other personal injury actions.
 If you do not file in time, you don’t have a viable case.
 Most personal injury cases have a timeline to file of one to three years from the time of the incident.